powersync-ja/powersync-sqlite-core/docs/schema.md

 5. `add_checksum`: TODO: Document further.
 6. `op_checksum`: TODO: Document further.
 7. `pending_delete`: TODO: Appears to be unused, document further.
-8. `count_at_last`: The amount of operations in the bucket at the last verified (perhaps partial) checkpoint.
+8. `count_at_last`: The amount of operations in the bucket at the last verified checkpoint.
-9. `count_since_last`: The amount of operations downloaded since the last verified (perhaps partial) checkpoint.
+9. `count_since_last`: The amount of operations downloaded since the last verified checkpoint.

 ## `ps_crud`